rayjackson13/Sonatia/Readme.md

    ```
 2. **Create the Executable**: Run the following command to bundle the project into a onefile executable.
    ```
-   pyinstaller --onefile src/app.py
+   pyinstaller app.spec
    ```
 3. **Locate the Executable**: The executable will be found in the `dist/` folder.
-You can rename and move it to your preferred location.

 ---